10 Books Every Account Manager Should Read + Infographic

 - Improving your presentation skills and business writing

-Let me know what you think and if you have any other books you think would make great reading for an Account Manager, share them in the comments below.
+Let me know what you think and if you have any other account management books you think would make great reading for an Account Manager, share them in the comments below.

 TIP: It’s not just what you read, but what you remember.
 Check out Darious Faroux‘s excellent article How To Retain More From The Books You Read in 5 Easy Steps.